pommevilla/calc_mcn/readme.md

 # Calc_MCN

-Python code to calculate the meridional coloring number of a knot diagram as outlined in [Wirtinger systems of generators of knot groups][wirtpaper].
+Python code to calculate the meridional coloring number of a knot diagram.

 ## Description

 *In progress*

-The *meridional coloring number* of a knot diagram is the minimal number of generators required to generate the Wirtinger presentation of that knot diagram.
-The problem of finding these generators can be reduced to assigning unique colors to a subset of the strands of the diagram and attempting to color the rest of the diagram according to a certain rule.

-More information about the Gauss code of a knot diagram can be found [here][gaussinfo].

-Full details of the algorithm are in *Section 4: Appendix: Computing $$\omega(D)$$* of the paper [Wirtinger systems of generators of knot groups][wirtpaper].
+Full details of the algorithm are in *Section 4: Appendix* of the paper [Wirtinger systems of generators of knot groups][wirtpaper].

 ## Usage